 A company hired us after experiencing a negative news situation.
-One of our first steps was to check if there was other news coverage by the original outlet or other media outlets and if there were subsequent social media posts.
-Two weeks after the story was published, the client finally felt enough pain from the negative news that they wanted to respond.
+One of our first steps was checking for other news coverage by the original outlet or other media outlets and any subsequent social media posts.
+Two weeks after the story was published, the client finally felt enough pain and wanted to respond to the negative news.
 However, we showed them the story had grown cold in the two weeks following the article’s publication.
 There was no reason for our client to respond to the article, which saved them from reigniting the story.

 You and your company can’t control everything written about you.
-Having positive news stories and utilizing PR (over advertising) to build a strong brand and great reputation as a company that cares and is a thought leader is important to your success.
+Having positive news stories and utilizing PR (over advertising) to build a strong brand and great reputation as a company that cares is important to your success.

-If you have a negative story written about you or your company, having a mentor, coach, consultant, or agency as a strategic partner in your corner can help you navigate a negative news cycle to let the fires die so you can move forward.
+If you have a negative story written about you or your company, having a mentor, coach, consultant, or agency as a strategic partner can help you navigate a negative news cycle and move forward.